 1-Jan-23 IFRS 17 Insurance Contracts and amendments to IFRS 17 Insurance Contracts.
 These amendments are not applicable to the Company.
 Classification of Liabilities as Current or Non-current -Amendments to IAS 1 Presentation of Financial Statements.
 These amendments are not applicable to the Company.
 Definition of Accounting Estimates - Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
 These amendments are not applicable to the Company.
-Disclosure Initiative: Accounting Policies - Amendments to IAS 1 Presentation of Financial Statements and IEPS Practice Statement 2 Making Disclosure Initiative: Accounting Policies - Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements.
+Disclosure Initiative: Accounting Policies - Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements.
 These amendments are not applicable to the Company.
-Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS .These amendments are not applicable to the Company.)
-Lease Liability in a Sale and Leaseback (Amendments to IFRS Standards 16).
+Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS.
+These amendments are not applicable to the Company.)
+To be determined Lease Liability in a Sale and Leaseback (Amendments to IFRS Standards 16).
 These amendments are not applicable to the Company.
-To be determined Classification of liabilities as Current or Non-current and Non-current Liabilities with Covenants (Amendments to IAS 1).
+Classification of liabilities as Current or Non-current and Non-current Liabilities with Covenants (Amendments to IAS 1).
 These amendments are not applicable to the Company.
 Effective at the option of the entity (effective date has been deferred indefinitely).
 These amendments are not applicable to the Company.
 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture - Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures.
 These amendments are not applicable to the Company.